-Togo plays host to 37 ethnic tribes.
-Visitors may be lucky enough to see one of the many traditional festivals that take place throughout the year, celebrating the culture and spirituality of the people.
-It may be small and off the beaten track, but Togo has plenty to offer.
+Visitors may be lucky enough to see one of the many traditional festivals that take place throughout the year, celebrating the culture and spirituality of at least 37 different tribal groups.
+It may be small and off the beaten track, but Togo certainly has plenty to offer.

 Become our Togo Travel Expert